Blue Caboose

 Michael Martin

-Piano, Hammond Organ, Accordion, Melodica and Vocals
+Accordion, Piano, Hammond Organ, Melodica and Vocals

 Marty’s love for music began with the saxophone at age 11.
 At age 19, he began learning the piano and soon became the keyboardist for the band, The Perfect Norm, where he gained his first studio credit on their album, Breakfast Sampler.
 At the CD release party, held at Play by Play Café, they sold out the venue with over 400+ people in attendance.
 Soon after he performed on Bengal's Nation on channel 12 with Perfect Norm.
 He helped organize a number of musical festivals including being the stage manager at the Perfectly Normal Festival in the summer of 2010.